 The treadmill gives you the opportunity to personalize your workout, so you should take full advantage of all of the options that you have.
 You can slowly work your way up on an incline, starting first with just a slight incline and later increasing as you get stronger.

-In addition, the treadmill also has a variety of workouts pre-programmed for you depending on your goals.
-If you’re training for a half-marathon that is quite hilly during a 3-mile stretch, you might want to try the hill climber workout option on your treadmill.
+In addition, most treadmills have a variety of workouts pre-programmed for you, depending on your goals.
+If you’re training for a half-marathon that is particularly hilly during a 3-mile stretch, you might want to try a hill-climber workout option on your treadmill.
 If you’re looking to lose weight, the fat burn option might be a good one for you.

 4. Watch Your Form on the Treadmill

 One thing you need to watch on the treadmill is your form.
 It can be easy to get sloppy, but avoid that inclination.
 The handrails are not there for you to hold.
 If you can’t get through your workout without touching the handrails, you’re pushing yourself too hard.
-Slow down the pace that you can sustain comfortably without touching the handrails.
+Slow to a pace that you can sustain comfortably without touching the handrails.

 Similarly, you need to look forward.
 Don’t make the mistake of watching your feet or even the “dashboard” featuring your calories burned, minutes on the treadmill, and miles run/walked.